University Presbyterian Church

 Frequently Asked Questions

-We understand Cub Scouts, and Scouting in general, could be intimidating!
-Cub Scouts is a family-oriented program within the broader Scouting effort, designed specifically to meet the needs of boys and girls ages 5-11.
+Whether you are familiar with Scouts or not, it's never to late to join.
+Cub Scouts is a family-oriented program within the broader Scouts BSA organization, designed specifically to meet the needs of boys and girls ages 5-11.
 Cubs graduate from the Pack, or crossover into the Troop, which have programs for older youth, ages 11-18.
 For official details on Cubs, see https://www.scouting.org/cubscouts

 Who can join Cubs and what is the purpose?